masterthemes/masterthemes/theme-spec.md

 It is recommended, but not required, to use a repository naming scheme of: [theme-name]-mastertheme (with dashes as separators).

-## Styles
+## Style Entries

-Styles are the identifiable syntax elements that can contain the following information:
+Style entries are the identifiable syntax elements that can contain the following information:

 -   fgcolor - The foreground color, if background colors are not supported this will be the only color used.